Darth-Apple/Average-Profile-Ratings/readme.txt

    - Visible Groups: This defines which groups are allowed to see ratings, regardless of whether they are calculated or not.
 Use this setting to disable guests from viewing, for example.

+Included Forums:
+   - This setting allows this plugin to only include ratings for threads in specific forums.
+     By default, all forums are supported.
+This can be edited in your ACP.

  Min threshold: Allows you to only calculate ratings if the user has a minimum threshold.
 This is
     sometimes necessary because users with only a few ratings can show inaccurate content ratings respective to their actual posts.
 If, for example, a user has only one rating and this rating